EduardoZepeda/coffee-bytes-hugo/content/posts/go-channels-entendiendo-los-deadlocks-o-puntos-muertos/index.en.md

 ## Why does the error fatal error: all goroutines are asleep - deadlock! happen?

 This error occurs when:
-- A channel sends information, but not channel is there to receive it.
+- A channel sends information, but no channel is there to receive it.
 - There is a channel that receives information, but not channel that sends it.
 - When we are not inside a goroutine other than the one from the main function.